Monday, 15 April 2013

 A highlight of the evening will be a selection from Beck’s latest album, "Song Reader".
 This album, released at the end of 2012, comes in an almost-forgotten form, twenty songs existing only as individual pieces of sheet music!
 Beck has yet to record a note of these songs, so if you’re a fan and want to hear anything from his latest album, come and enjoy euphonia bass player Jordan O’Connor’s arrangements with special guest, the hugely talented, jazz vocalist, Gillian Margot.

 Join euphonia at Lula Lounge for classical music as you’ve never before experienced it!

 Photo credit: SVPhotography.ca

-Lula's culinary team has created distinctive menu that like Lula itself is decidedly international with a latin soul.
-Check out Lula's distinctive tropical fusion menu.
+Led by Chef Trevor Viirre, Lula's culinary team has created a distinctive menu that like Lula itself, is decidedly international with a Latin soul that shines through in everything we do.
+Check out Lula's new tropical fusion menu.

 SImon Capet Bio

 Simon Capet (pronounced Ka-pay) knew his place in the orchestra pit before he even knew where his seat was in the kindergarten classroom.
 As part of three generations of professional classical musicians, he was born with music in his blood.

 Growing up in London gave Simon the opportunities to break new ground in classical music from an early age.
 Conducting already at 14, Simon directed the Wakefield Youth Symphony Orchestra in a concert of Dvorak’s New World Symphony.
 At 15 he began his studies at the Royal College of Music, and then won an exhibition scholarship to study at the Royal Academy of Music.
 After leaving the Royal Academy in 1990, Simon held posts as Music Director for the Pegasus Ensemble, Battersea Arts Centre Opera, The Middlesex Philharmonic, and the Harrow Symphony.